Best Coffee Beans for Percolator

 If you are a newbie percolator user or are considering becoming one, here’s the scoop on everything percolator-brewed coffee related.

-How Fine Should You Grind?
+How Fine Must You Grind?

 When you get your coffee, take a look at the texture and make sure you can still see actual small pieces of the whole bean vs. all tiny indistinguishable bits.